actool/actool-cli/README.md

     </div>
 )
 ```
-- After a while of your projects started - there are a lot of `fixme` / `todo` tags, what hard to control and track during dev
+- After a while of your projects started - *there are a lot of `fixme` / `todo` tags*, what hard to control and track during dev
 ```ts
 // TODO: loading logic
 // FIXME: temp logic, specify